Faraz-Qureshi/MapVentures/README.md

 Clone of Super Mario Bros, the Game has variable difficulty and with each iterations new maps will be generated through the  process of PCG.
 Made with Unity.

 ***
+### How to Run:
+Extract Assets folder and update the given Assets folder.
+Add the whole folder to Unity v2020 and then run.
+Otherwise only extract the Build_Version.zip and run separately

+***
 ### Controls
 * Move: Left/Right
 * Crouch: Down